Melbourne’s trains, trams and buses are an easy way to see all of the city’s best attractions, sporting venues and shopping precincts.

 For timetable and route information, see City Circle tram.

-You can catch a bus to and from Melbourne and Avalon Airports from many locations across Melbourne and Victoria.
+You can catch a bus from Melbourne (Tullamarine) and Avalon Airports to many locations across Melbourne and Victoria.

 For more information, see Airport buses.